 Step 2: Explain to the students that Ruby Bridges, as a six-year-old child, became a pioneer in school integration when she broke a racial barrier to enter an all-white school in New Orleans in 1960.

 Step 3: Demonstrate the double-entry journal reading strategy.
-Display the Double-Entry journal (PDF) and demonstrate how to use this technique with the use of an overhead projector.
+Display the Double-Entry Journal printable and demonstrate how to use this technique.

 Step 4: Explain to students that, in the first column, they should choose a passage from The Story of Ruby Bridges that they can react to.
 Then, in the second column, they should record their thoughts, reactions and/or connections.